 (Estimated Time: 1 to 3 days)

 Tactic-4: Leverage your client’s assets

-If your client owns and operate several websites then here is your chance to leverage his online assets for link building.
+If your client owns and operates several websites then here is your chance to leverage his online assets for link building.
 Get a link from the home page of each domain.
 However don’t go overboard and do site wide linking.
 Also check your client’s inventory.
 Figure out what your client can give away for free.
 You can use these items to get reviews from bloggers or as a prize in some competition.

 If your client has a strong community that love his brand then you can do three quick things:

 1. Develop a community badge (if it is not already there) or polish it to the point that it entice adoption by community members.
 Once you have a badge ready, announce it to the community.
-You can get lot of links through badges.
+You can get a lot of links through badges.

 2. Polish user profiles – Ever wondered why site users don’t complete there profiles.
 Cos you either don’t remind them to complete it or you don’t give them a good reason.
 If you can give them a good reason to complete their profile they may link out to it.
-For e.g. lot of people link out to their SEOmoz profiles including me.
+For e.g. a lot of people link out to their SEOmoz profiles including me.

 (Estimated Time: 1 to 15 days)

 Tactic-5: Leverage your personal relationships